 - Failure to file Form 941 and similar forms will result in a 2% penalty if you're one to five days late, a 5% penalty if you're six to 15 days late, or 10% if you're more than 16 days late or within 10 days of first notice from the IRS.
 The maximum penalty is 15%.

 - Failure to provide information returns to employees, such as Forms W-2, and other payees on Form 1099-MISC can also mean IRS penalties.
 The amount of these penalties depends the size of your company.
 Larger companies with gross receipts over $5 million pay more.
-Penalties can also depend on the type of error, how late the payment was, or if the payment wasn't made at all.
+Penalties can also depend on the type of error, how late the payment was, or whether the payment was made at all.

 - A trust fund recovery penalty (TFRP) is charged for failure to pay payroll taxes when they're due.
 You could be held responsible for this penalty if income tax, Social Security, or Medicare taxes are withheld from pay but not remitted to the government.
 The TFRP is equal to the unpaid tax.
 Interest additionally accrues from the due date.

 Deposits are applied to the most recent liability, so be careful not to make them late.

 How Do Unpaid Payroll Tax Penalties Work?